Centralizers of Hamiltonian circle actions on rational ruled surfaces: Introduction

+are injective in homotopy.
+To our knowledge, beside the toric case, no other general results on $C(G)$ and $N(G)$ are known.\\

-Regarding the first question, most efforts as been devoted to the study of symplectomorphism groups of rational $4$-manifolds.
+Regarding the homotopy type of symplectomorphism groups, most efforts as been devoted to rational $4$-manifolds.
 Following the seminal work of M. Gromov~\cite{Gr} who showed that the group of compactly supported symplectomorphisms of $\R^4$ is contractible, the homotopical properties of the group of symplectomorphisms of $\CP^2$, $\SSS$ and of the $k$-fold symplectic blow-ups $\CP^2\#k\overline{\CP}^2$, $k\leq 5$, were studied in several papers such as \cite{abreu}, \cite{AGK}, \cite{MR1775741}, \cite{P-com}, \cite{AG}, \cite{AP}, \cite{AE}, and~\cite{LiLiWu2022}.
 In particular, for $\CP^2$, $\SSS$, and $\CP^2\#k\overline{\CP^2}$, $k\leq 3$, the rational homotopy type of $\Symp(M,\om)$ can be described precisely in terms of the cohomology class $[\om]$.
-For $k\geq 4$, partial results are known, mostly for $\pi_0(\Symp(M,\om))$ and $\pi_1(\Symp(M,\om))$.
-It is worth pointing out that all these results rely on special properties of $J$-holomorphic curves in symplectic $4$-manifolds and, as such, do not generalize readily to higher dimensions.\\
+For $k\geq 4$, partial results are known, including various bounds on the ranks of $\pi_0(\Symp(M,\om))$ and $\pi_1(\Symp(M,\om))$.
+As a byproduct, combining this with our understanding of Hamiltonian actions on rational $4$ manifolds of small Euler number, this allows us to understand the subrings of $\pi_*(\Symp(M,\om))$ or $H_*(\Symp(M,\om))$ that the various Hamiltonian actions on $(M^4,\om)$ generate.\\